Lab Setup and Introduction

 Red Hat Quay

-Red Hat Quay is an enterprise-quality registry for building, securing and serving container images.
-It provides secure storage, distribution, governance of containers and cloud-native artifacts on any infrastructure.
+Red Hat Quay is an enterprise-quality registry for building, securing, and serving container images.
+It provides secure storage, distribution, and governance of containers and cloud-native artifacts on any infrastructure.

 Procedure